Home > Business > Logistics purchasing > Purchasing strategy: how to reconcile cost reduction and CSR?

 • harmonising non-financial reporting

-• improve the availability and quality of ESG (environmental, social and governance) data reported
+• improve the availability and quality of ESG (environmental, social and governance) data. governance) communicated

 The aim?
 Strengthening investor confidenceThe ESG information provided by companies is also of interest to stakeholders and the public.